anindyasarkarIITH/anindyasarkarIITH.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
+Hello!
+I'm a Ph.D.
+Student at Washington University ([WashU](https://washu.edu/)) working under the supervision of Prof. [Yevgeniy Vorobeychik](https://scholar.google.com/citations?user=ptI-HHkAAAAJ&hl=en).
+Previously, I worked as a Research Assistant (RA) at Indian Institute of Technology, Hyderabad ([IIT-H](https://www.iith.ac.in/))  under the guidance of Prof. [Vineeth N Balasubramanian](https://scholar.google.com/citations?user=7soDcboAAAAJ&hl=en).
+During my  RA-ship, I worked on Adversarial Machine Learning.
+Before that, I worked at Quest Global, India as a Deep Learning R&D Engineer.
+I also graduated from Indian Institute of Technology, Hyderabad with an M.Tech degree.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.